Is it wise to start a business during a recession?

-During a recession, the first thing people cut back on is nonessential goods.
-Businesses like restaurants, fashion retailers and other consumer goods are likely to take a hit.
-Although it is possible to enter these industries during tough times, if you’re wondering what businesses do well in a recession, you’re more risk averse than you think.
-No business idea is guaranteed, but you may be wise to avoid these industries and choose one that is almost certain to thrive.
+During a recession, nonessential goods are the first thing people jettison.
+Businesses like restaurants, fashion retailers, and other consumer goods will likely take a hit.
+It’s possible to enter these industries during tough times, but if you’re wondering which industry is recession-proof, you’re more risk-averse than you think.
+No business idea is guaranteed, but it’s wise to avoid these industries and choose one with a high possibility of thriving.

 2. Health care

 Like groceries, people need health care to live.
 That demand doesn’t decline when the economy does.
 Healthcare is always inelastic, meaning the demand for it doesn’t change based on its price.
 Demand for healthcare may even rise during a recession as people seek help with mental health.

 Whatever the state of the economy, humans seek pleasure and avoid pain, so it’s a shock to no one that candy is a recession-proof business.
 Snickers and Three Musketeers launched during the Great Depression, and during the 2008 recession, Cadbury reported record earnings.

 Alcohol sales are another “guilty pleasure” industry that tends to be profitable during recessions.
 When larger purchases like electronics, vacations and new cars are out of reach, people tend to console themselves with alcohol.
 It isn’t a healthy habit, but it is one of the best-performing businesses in a recession.

 While fashion, jewelry and other nonessential goods are generally not recession-proof businesses, there’s an exception for discounters.
 Dollar Tree, Walmart and Ross Stores had some of the highest-returning stock during the 2008 recession.

 6. Children’s goods